-Partial truckload, co-loading, less-than-truckload (LTL), and load-to-ride all refer to shipping methods that put orders from multiple companies on one truck.
+Partial truckload, co-loading, less-than-truckload (LTL loads), and load-to-ride all refer to shipping methods that put orders from multiple companies on one truck.
 Yet, each mode operates a bit differently and provides its own set of benefits.

 Deciding on the most optimal mode for your transportation needs can be daunting.
 (That’s why we’re here!)
 Decisions are based on a myriad of factors – order size and weight, order type, destination, origin, handling, timeline, etc.

-If you are shipping orders that don’t fill a full truckload, here is a breakdown of options available.
+If you are shipping partial load orders that don’t fill a full truckload, here is a breakdown of options available.